segrowth/segrowth.github.io/_posts/2024-05-12-declarative-programming.md

 The last example is the declarative approach based on regex, a regular expression.
 This will be something completely different, but we warn you that it is worth knowing this tool.
 Regular expressions (regex) are a powerful tool for pattern matching in strings.
-Although regex can seem complex, they provide a declarative way to define constraints and extract specific information from text.
+Although regex can seem complex, it provides a declarative way to define constraints and extract specific information from text.
 Let's take a closer look at regex through an example that matches email addresses ([you can try it out here!](https://www.jdoodle.com/ia/JX3)):